INTERESTING FACTS ON OCEANS !!!

 Since the ocean depths were first investigated in the 19th century, scientists discovered that the deeper regions of the oceans are dotted with submarine volcanoes and long mountain ridges.

 The world’s longest mountain range is actually under the ocean.
-It is called the Mid-Atlantic Ridge, and it stretches over 35,000 miles long, and is located along the floor of the Atlantic Ocean.
+It is called the Mid-Atlantic Ridge, and it stretches over 35,000 miles long.
+It is located along the floor of the Atlantic Ocean.

-The mountain Mauna Kea in Hawaii rises 33,474 feet from its base.
+Mauna Kea, a dormant volcano on the island of Hawaii, rises 33,474 feet from its base.
 If it wasn’t below sea level, it would be the tallest mountain in the world.
 It is located in the Pacific Ocean.